translaster/Definitive-Guide-5th-Edition/glava-16.md

 Before we go running off writing an external program to handle something, we always give some careful thought about whether there’s a way to do the work in the dialplan.
 One powerful way that Asterisk can interact with external data is through a URL, which the GNU/Linux program cURL does very well.
 In Asterisk, CURL() is a dialplan function.

 We’re going to use CURL() as an example of what an extremely simple IVR can look like.
-We’re going to request our external IP address from [https://ipinfo.io/ip](https://ipinfo.io/ip).[2](https://learning.oreilly.com/library/view/asterisk-the-definitive/9781492031598/ch16.html%22%20/l%20%22idm46178404755736)
+We’re going to request our external IP address from [https://ipinfo.io/ip](https://ipinfo.io/ip).<sup><a href="#sn2">2</a></sup>

 **Note**

 In reality, most IVR applications are going to be far more complex.
-Even most uses of CURL\(\) will tend to be complex, since a URI can return a massive and highly variable amount of data, the vast majority of which will be incomprehensible to Asterisk.
+Even most uses of CURL() will tend to be complex, since a URI can return a massive and highly variable amount of data, the vast majority of which will be incomprehensible to Asterisk.
 The point being that an IVR is not just about the dialplan; it is also very much about the external applications that are triggered by the dialplan, which are doing the real work of the IVR.

 The CURL() module was installed during our installation process several chapters ago.